Should I Adopt a Mustang?

 How to describe the Mustang?
 It is impossible to define a ‘breed type’ for the Mustang.
 However, it is quite possible to say that there is a Mustang that represents practically every ‘breed type’ there is.
 Really, the only thing I have known to be the same about the Mustang is just how different they are.
 And their unique dispositions, from Mustang to Mustang, are just as diverse as the breed types they represent.
 I have had Mustangs that gentled so fast, they made my domestic horses look wild and I have had Mustangs that took much longer and remain more sensitive to this day.
 Both extremes have their advantages, the extra sensitive Mustangs may take longer to gentle, but the relationship created is well worth the wait.

 As true as it is that they are all so different, I will flip the coin and share some similarities that I have seen in most Mustangs.
 They are usually very hardy, with solid feet and have a strong innate ‘Horse Alphabet’.
 To put it simply – they are really good at being – a Horse.
-Their ancestors have spent generations after generations in the wild, really fine tuning what it means to be a horse.
+Their ancestors have spent generations after generations in the wild, really fine-tuning what it means to be a horse.
 When a horse deeply knows this ‘Horse Alphabet’ it is so much easier to create a language of communication with them.
-So, in some ways I would even say the Mustangs have been easier to train than some domestic horses.
+So, in some ways, I would even say the Mustangs have been easier to train than some domestic horses.
 And I am not talking about the Mustangs that are just naturally easier to gentle, but more so, I am talking about the benefits of this innate wild horse knowledge, this ‘Horse Alphabet’.
 I have met some domestic horses that did not know this ‘Horse Alphabet’ as well as others and it is more challenging to develop communication with them.
 Just as it would be more challenging to teach a child how to spell a word if s/he did not first know the letters.

 The Mustangs know the letters.
-They are just really good at knowing how to be horses and that is really good trait for a horse to have.
+They are just really good at knowing how to be horses and that is a really good trait for a horse to have.

 You do know there are over 50,000 Mustangs waiting for adoption, right?
 It is quite likely that there is a Mustang waiting for you.
 But adoption involves a real commitment.
 The BLM holding facilities are set up to manage wild horses, they have wild horse chutes set up to administer vaccines and even trim hooves.
 Once a Mustang is adopted into a home, it becomes the adopter’s responsibility to offer that horse the help s/he needs to learn how to be properly cared for in domestic life.
 And, as I have already said these Mustangs are all so different.
 Some gentle easy, some do not.
 It is really important that if you decide to adopt, that you follow through on your commitment to the Mustang.
 This may mean getting help.
 But there is wonderful news – there are so many amazing trainers out there willing to help you.